Chanoian/cloud-native-bootcamp-iks-full/lab-05-kube-probes.md

 To fix this, you will need to create another probe.
 To detect whether the application is ready, the probe should simply make a request to the root endpoint, `/ready`, on port `8080`.
 If this request succeeds, then the application is ready.
 Also set a initial delay of 5 seconds for the probes.

+### Base Pod YAML for Container Health and Container Startup Issues

-Here is the Pod yaml file, add the probes, then create the pod in the cluster to test it.
+Here is the Pod yaml file to be used for both scenarios.
+Add the probes, then create the pod in the cluster to test it.
 The folder /energy-shield includes the implementation used in the container for your interest.

 ```yaml
 apiVersion: v1